sumaiyahibrahim/python-redemption/README.md

 # 🐍 Yet Another Python Restart

-Welcome to the *daily Python* of my never-ending redemption arc.
+Welcome to the **daily Python** of my never-ending redemption arc.

-This repo is **for me** — to track my progress, hold myself accountable, and prove (mostly to myself) that I can finally stick to learning Python… for real this time.
+This repo is **for me** to track my progress, hold myself accountable, and prove (mostly to myself) that I can finally stick to learning Python… for real this time.

 I've ghosted Python more often than I’ve opened VS Code.
 But this time: